-Effective from 2010, the Group has granted rights to conditional shares under the bonus structure for material risk takers and other employees (including members of the Executive Board as discussed under "-Remuneration of the Executive Board" above) as part of their performance-based remuneration.
+Effective from 2010, the Group has granted rights to conditional shares under the bonus structure for material risk takers and other employees (including members of the Executive Leadership Team as discussed under "-Remuneration of the Executive Leadership Team" above) as part of their performance-based remuneration.
 Such employees have a performance agreement based on the performance of the Group, the business unit and the individual employee.
-Between 40 percent and 60 percent of performance-based payments are deferred for a minimum of three years (at least five years for members of the Executive Board), as recommended by the EBA.
-Rights to the shares in the Bank for material risk takers vest three years after being granted (at least five years for the members of the Executive Board), provided that the employee, with the exception of retirement, has not resigned from the Group.
-In addition to this requirement and before pay-out of deferred shares, backtesting is conducted to assess whether the initial criteria for granting the bonus three years ago (or at least five years ago for members of the Executive Board) are still considered fulfilled, whether the Bank's economic situation has deteriorated significantly and whether the individual has proven fit and proper.
-Shares granted as part of performance-based remuneration are subject to a lock-up period of six months.
+Between 40 percent and 60 percent of performance-based payments are deferred for a minimum of three years (at least five years for members of the Executive Leadership Team), as required by the EBA.
+Rights to the shares in the Bank for material risk takers vest three years after being granted (at least five years for the members of the Executive Leadership Team), provided that the employee, with the exception of retirement, has not resigned from the Group.
+In addition to this requirement and before pay-out of deferred shares, back-testing is conducted to assess whether the initial criteria for granting the bonus three years ago (or at least five years ago for members of the Executive Leadership Team) are still considered fulfilled, whether the Bank's economic situation has deteriorated significantly and whether the individual has proven fit and proper.
+Shares granted as part of performance-based remuneration are subject to a one-year retention period before the shares are available to trade.